 You’re not alone.
 By offering children intentional experiences that apply 35 key skills, your children will have a solid foundation for future learning.
 Experience Curriculum integrates 35 key skills into play-based activities which support a child’s social-emotional, physical and cognitive development.
 This post describes the domains, skills, and skill goals so that you can better understand what children learn across all areas of development.

-The 33 key skills are categorized into 7 domains.
-Plus, there is an extra 8th domain focused on second language acquisition.
+The 35 key skills are categorized into 7 domains.
 A domain is a specific area of development or knowledge.
 They are:

 Inside each domain you’ll find the skills.
-At Mother Goose Time, we number our skills 1-33 for easy reference throughout the Teacher’s Guide so that you always know which skills are being developed each day.
+At Experience Curriculum, we number our skills 1-35 for easy reference throughout the Teacher Guides so that you always know which skills are being developed each day.
 A skill is an ability to know or do something.
 Examples include listening comprehension, fine motor skills, or spatial awareness.
 See the full skill wheel here.

 Place the chart near your entryway, or upload to your website, so families can see how your high quality preschool program matches Early Childhood Education goals.
 Some of our educators like to laminate these, others have opted for “framing and hanging”, and many simply share the image in their childcare Facebook pages.
 Enjoy!